 - She formerly had permanently stored Ms. Marvel's power template, which used to give her flight, superhuman strength, endurance, reflexes, durability, and a seventh sense that allowed her to react instinctively to danger, to anticipate her opponents moves, and target in on specified objects.

 - •Contact with an alien shape-shifting Skrull had upgraded Rogue to a point that she could recall, at will past templates that she had absorbed in order to reactivate any power she had taken on in the past, which allowed her to "feel out" the minds of her former imprints, sensing whether they were alive or dead and re-experiencing events from their perspective.

 Weight: 120 lbs (55kg)

-Hair: Auburn with a white streak
+Hair: Brown with white streak

 Strength level: Normal.
 Previously Superhuman Class 50

 Known Relatives: Owen, father (presumed deceased), Priscilla, mother (presumed deceased), Carrie, maternal aunt , unnamed paternal grandfather (presumed deceased), unnamed paternal grandmother (presumed deceased), Raven Darkholme (Mystique), unofficial foster mother, Irene Alder ( Destiny), second unofficial foster mother (deceased), Kurt Wagner (Nightcrawler) unofficial foster brother (deceased), Graydon Creed, unofficial foster brother (deceased), Justine Chase, unofficial foster sister (deceased), Ruth Aldine (Blindfold), possible great niece.

 Place of Birth: Caldecott County, Mississippi